Sudu-09-Nep/Brucella_phylo/README.md

 - **IQ-TREE** – infers a maximum-likelihood phylogeny, tests models, and provides branch support (bootstraps, SH-aLRT).

-The important files in this chapter are:

-- `clean.core.aln` – recombination-free core SNP alignment
-- `clean.core.aln.treefile` – final ML tree (Newick)

 This chapter tells the last part of the story: how the clonal relationships among genomes look after accounting for recombination.

 ---

-## What this repo tries to teach
+## 07 - What this repo tries to teach

 This repository is not only a record of commands; it is a learning
 exercise: